 - Selective Retailing

 Profit from Selective Retailing was 1,075 million euros.
-Within this segments there are brands like:
+Within these segments there are brands like:

 - Le Bon Marché